 1. Use the “IF” Formula to Create Keyword Categories

 The one thing you learn when doing keyword research is to embrace long lists.

 Even if you’re using a free tool like Google’s Keyword Planner, you will get a big list.

 Other tools, like Ahrefs or Moz, might give you lists of thousands of keyword ideas, volume metrics, and competition numbers.

 That’s a lot of data.

-Putting it into a spreadsheet will help you sort out that information into rows and columns, sure.
-But you also need a way to make sense of it.
+Putting it into a spreadsheet will help you sort that information into rows and columns.
+However, you also need a way to make sense of it.

 You need a way to segment those keywords into usable information.

 For example, if you use more than one seed keyword in Keyword Planner, like this: